Mobile App Development Lifecycle – Step-by-step Process

 10. Maintenance

-Mobile app development doesn't end with the launch.
-The mobile app development process is a continuous endeavor.
-There are several activities, you need to focus on during the maintenance phase like fixing the bugs and other issues, responding to the feedback and feature requests from users, as well as adjusting the infrastructure to handle the growing popularity.
+Mobile app development doesn’t end with the launch.
+The mobile application development lifecycle is a continuous endeavor.
+There are several activities you need to focus on during the maintenance phase, like fixing bugs and other issues, responding to feedback and feature requests from users, as well as adjusting the infrastructure to handle growing popularity.

 The app must respond to changes in technology, new opportunities, and challenges that come up when app stores introduce new requirements (just like it happened with Sign in with Apple recently).